d-tidwell/aipr/README.md

 You must also **_make an OpenAi API account and get an api key_**.
 Create a java class called API_KEY.java and make that key a static variable
-This key can also be passed to the System Environment variables and called directly but you need to uncomment that after the setup code.
+This key can also be passed to the System Environment variables and called directly, but you need to uncomment that after the setup code.

 ### Steps to Reproduce Results
 1. Clone this repository